top of page

 Yes, the one with the woman was definitely more passive, that's how it was, and the other had the support of his comrade.

 ”It´s the military” said the taxi driver, ”they are beating him up.
 They do that if you park in the street.
-If a military vehicle comes, they will always stop and beat you for parking in the street so you don’t do it again.”
+When a military vehicle comes, they will always stop and beat you for parking in the street so you don’t do it again.”

 ”Have you seen it before?”